BradenGoodwin/ClaimBiomes/README.md

 # ClaimBiomes
-A Minecraft plugin built against Spigot/Bukkit API for claiming biomes w/ Dynmap support
+A Minecraft plugin built with Spigot/Bukkit API for claiming biomes w/ Dynmap support